2010 Seattle Seahawks season

 The 2010 season was the Seattle Seahawks' 35th in the National Football League (NFL), their ninth playing home games at Qwest Field and their first under head coach Pete Carroll after Jim Mora was fired on January 8, 2010.
 The team exceeded their win total from 2009 and won the NFC West with a 7–9 record, and made the playoffs for the first time since 2007.
 They became the first team in a full season to finish with a sub-.500 record and make the playoffs, a berth which was by virtue of winning the division.
 The 2010 Seahawks also became the first sub-.500 team to win a playoff game with their home win against the defending Super Bowl champion New Orleans Saints remembered as the Beast Quake game, but then had their season ended by the second-seeded Chicago Bears in the divisional round.

 Statistics website Football Outsiders calculated that the 2010 Seahawks were the worst team that they had ever rated to qualify for the playoffs.

 Offseason

 Front office changes

 General manager Tim Ruskell resigned from his position two weeks before the 2009 regular season ended.
-Interim GM Ruston Webster took over until the season ended, but was not retained as GM.
+Interim general manager Ruston Webster took over until the season ended, but was not retained as general manager.
 However, Webster left the team for a similar position for the Tennessee Titans instead.

 Surprisingly, the head coaching vacancy created by Mora's departure was actually filled first by the Seahawks through Pete Carroll.
-Seahawks CEO Tod Leiweke suggested that Carroll and the GM would have a "collaborative relationship" over control of the team.
+Seahawks CEO Tod Leiweke suggested that Carroll and the general manager would have a "collaborative relationship" over control of the team.

-Among candidates interviewed for GM were former Tennessee Titans General Manager Floyd Reese and New York Giants scouting director Marc Ross.
+Among candidates interviewed for general manager were former Tennessee Titans General Manager Floyd Reese and New York Giants scouting director Marc Ross.
 On January 19, 2010, the Seahawks officially signed Green Bay Packers director of football operations John Schneider as their official General Manager.